cardano-foundation/CIPs/CIP-0071/README.md

 ## Abstract

-This proposal defines a standard mechanism for performing verifiable on-chain voting in NFT projects that do not have a governance token by using datums, plutus minting policies, and smart contracts.
+This proposal uses plutus minting policies to create valid "ballots" that are sent alongside datum "votes" to a centralized smart contract "ballot box" in order to perform verifiable on-chain voting in NFT projects that do not have a governance token.

 ## Motivation